helloturbine/turbine-docs/docs/exceptions/index.md

 ## Shopify Payments without Payouts

 These are payments that have been collected via Shopify payments but that we can't tie to a payout.

+## 1105: WMS created Vendor from Receipt.
+## 1106: SKU created from WMS.
+## 1107: Vendor SKU created from WMS Receipt.
+## 1108: Node created from WMS.
+## 1109: Purchase Order created from Receipt in WMS.
+## 1110: SKU created by WMS.
+## 1111: SKU not found in WMS.
+## 1112: New Order Channel created by WMS.